-- A. SKY Academy Venice is the legal Florida not-for-profit entity, and shall manage the School's activities and affairs.
+- A. State College of Florida, Manatee-Sarasota is the legal Florida not-for-profit entity, and shall manage the School's activities and affairs.
 Voting shall control the organization, and only the Governing Board shall vote.
-The officers shall consist of, at a minimum, a president, a treasurer, and a secretary. - 1.
-Governance of the School will be in accordance with the Bylaws or other organizational documents of the School and as described in the Renewal Application.
-The general direction and management of the affairs of the School shall be vested in the Governing Board with a minimum of five (5) members and not to exceed fifteen (15) voting members.
+The officers shall consist of, at a minimum, a Board Chair, Vice Chair, Trustees, and President/Secretary. - Governance of the School will be in accordance with applicable Florida Statutes and administrative rules.
+The general direction and management of the affairs of the School shall be vested in the Governing Board with a minimum of five (5) members and not to exceed nine (9) voting members.
 A majority of the voting members of the Governing Board shall constitute a quorum.
 A majority of those members of the Governing Board present shall be necessary to act.
 The Governing Board's primary role will be to set policy, provide financial oversight, annually adopt and maintain an operating budget, exercise continuing oversight over the School's operations, and communicate the vision of the School to community members.
 It shall be the duty of the Governing Board to keep a complete record of all its actions and corporate affairs and supervise all officers and agents of the School and to see that their duties are properly performed.